Policy entrepreneur: Policy entrepreneurs

 In a study done by Mark Beeson and Diane Stone, Ross Garnaut was examined in a role of a policy entrepreneur.
 Garnaut was a highly decorated scholar, recognized economist who was also an ambassador to China and a prime ministerial advisor in Australia.
 In his role as advisor to Prime Minister Hawke, he wrote to him about problems with fixed exchange rates and instituting labour-market reform.
 The government went on to implement a radical program of economic liberalisation that included addressing some of the issues Garnaut consulted on.

+Recognition

+The Federation of American Scientists presented its inaugural Policy Entrepreneurship Award in 2023 to Alexa White, co-founder of the AYA Research Institute.